neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-v1.md

 ### Endianness

-Packstream exclusively uses https://en.wikipedia.org/wiki/Endianness#Big-endian[big-endian] representations.
+PackStream exclusively uses [big-endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) representations.
 This means that the most significant part of the value is written to the network or memory space first and the least significant part is written last.